hfp/libxs/samples/converse/README.md

 The `-n` option sets the phrase budget in compose mode.
 The `-g` scorer still follows the fingerprint trajectory, but it now also rewards non-stopword target token ID coverage and penalizes repeated generated token IDs.
-Remove `compose.dat` to rebuild the local corpus from scratch.
+Remove `converse.dat` to rebuild the local corpus from scratch.

 Run the interactive converse sample with one or more corpus files: